 Once granted, an individual’s graduate faculty membership level may not be changed without a formal application for change except when the Graduate Council votes to remove or change a graduate faculty member’s graduate faculty status.

-In exceptional cases, the Graduate Council can remove or change graduate faculty status.

-Failure to uphold ethical research practices related to 2.1.2., including instances of fabrication, falsification, plagiarism, and retraction, may result in removal or change of graduate faculty status.
+The Graduate Council can remove or change graduate faculty status if a graduate faculty member fails to uphold ethical research practices related to 2.1.2., including instances of fabrication, falsification, plagiarism, and retraction as follows:

-An academic dean, the Graduate Council Credentialing Committee, or a college-level credentialing committee may make a written request for the Graduate Council to remove or change the graduate faculty status held by a faculty member.
+An academic dean, the Graduate Council Credentialing Committee, or a college-level credentialing committee make a written request for the Graduate Council to remove or change the graduate faculty status held by a faculty member.